Jaiparmar940/CS372-final-project-v2/README.md

 This project implements and compares multiple reinforcement learning algorithms on Gymnasium's LunarLander-v3 environment, which simulates rocket landing with continuous state space and discrete actions.
 While earlier coursework involved basic tabular Q-learning on the simple Taxi environment (discrete states) and a basic DQN implementation on LunarLander (single network, minimal hyperparameter exploration), our project significantly extends this foundation with multi-network baselines (DQN, A2C), optimizer comparisons (Adam vs RMSprop), reward shaping through custom reward functions, extensive training (>50k training episodes), GPU-accelerated training with automatic device detection, and rigorous evaluation on separate validation/test seed sets.
 Unlike the coursework's simpler DQN with a single network architecture and minimal hyperparameter tuning, this project implements advanced deep RL techniques including experience replay buffers, target networks with periodic updates, separate policy and value networks for A2C, comprehensive regularization (L2 weight decay, dropout, early stopping, gradient clipping), hyperparameter sweep frameworks, and proper train/validation/test splits using seed-based evaluation.
 The project trains Deep Q-Network (DQN) agents with experience replay and target networks, as well as Actor-Critic (A2C) agents with separate policy and value networks.
 Both algorithms are evaluated on their ability to achieve safe landings while minimizing fuel consumption, with comprehensive metrics tracking success rates, crash rates, fuel usage, and episode returns.
 The project includes custom reward functions, train/validation/test splits, regularization techniques, hyperparameter tuning, and visual demonstrations of agent behavior.

+### Why Rocket Landing?

+Rocket landing represents a critical real-world challenge in aerospace engineering and autonomous systems.
+Successfully landing a rocket requires precise control under uncertainty, balancing multiple competing objectives: achieving a safe landing within the designated landing pad, minimizing fuel consumption for cost efficiency, and maintaining smooth control to avoid structural damage.
+This problem is particularly relevant given recent advances in reusable rocket technology (e.g., SpaceX Falcon 9, Blue Origin New Shepard), where autonomous landing systems are essential for economic viability.
+The LunarLander-v3 environment captures the core challenges of this problem: continuous state space (position, velocity, angle, angular velocity), discrete control actions (engine firings), and stochastic dynamics.
+By solving this problem with reinforcement learning, we demonstrate how modern ML techniques can address complex control tasks with safety and efficiency constraints.

 ## Quick Start

 ### Installation